PaulDrm/DISCOSQA/README.md

 # ESA's DISCOS QA system

-This is the source code for the ACL industry track paper submission "DISCOSQA: A Knowledge Base Question Answering System for Space Debris based on Program Induction".
+This is the source code for the ACL industry track paper "Knowledge Base Question Answering for Space Debris Queries".

 # INSTALLATION